Moe Berg: Spying for the U.S. government

 With the attack on Pearl Harbor by the Japanese on December 7, 1941, the United States was thrust into World War II.
 To do his part for the war effort, Berg accepted a position with Nelson Rockefeller's Office of the Coordinator of Inter-American Affairs (OIAA) on January 5, 1942.
 Nine days later, his father, Bernard, died.
 During the summer of 1942, Berg screened the footage he had shot of Tokyo Bay for intelligence officers of the United States military.
 (At one time it was thought his film may have helped Lieutenant Colonel Jimmy Doolittle plan his famous Doolittle Raid, but the raid was conducted well before the summer, on April 18, 1942.)

 From August 1942 to February 1943, Berg was on assignment in the Caribbean and South America.
 His job was to monitor the health and physical fitness of the American troops stationed there.
 Berg, along with several other OIAA agents, left in June 1943 because they thought South America posed little threat to the United States.
 They wanted to be assigned to locations where their talents would be put to better use.

-On August 2, 1943, Berg accepted a position with the Office of Strategic Services Special Operations Branch (SO) for a salary of $3,800 ($ today) a year.
-He was a paramilitary operations officer in the part of the OSS that developed as the present-day CIA Special Activities Division.
-In September, he was assigned to the OSS Secret Intelligence branch (SI), and given a spot on the OSS SI Balkans desk.
+On August 2, 1943, Berg accepted a position with the Office of Strategic Services Special Operations Branch (SO) for a salary of $3,800 a year.
+He was a paramilitary operations officer in the part of the OSS that developed into the present-day CIA Special Activities Division.
+In September, he was assigned to the OSS Secret Intelligence branch (SI), and given a spot on its Balkans desk.
 In this role, based in Washington, he remotely monitored the situation in Yugoslavia.
-He assisted and helped prepare Slavic-Americans recruited by the OSS to go on dangerous parachute drop missions into Yugoslavia.
+He also helped prepare Slavic-Americans recruited by the OSS to go on dangerous parachute drop missions into Yugoslavia.
 His OSS code name was "Remus".